 Since the American continent spreads more than eight thousand miles from North to South, its climate varies significantly, from tropical rainforests to dry climates.
 This leads to the diversity of fruits there.
 You will be surprised by some fruits in this list.

-People on diet are recommended to eat papaya as it contains less sugar than other fruits.
-Not only that, papaya is also packed with antioxidants reducing inflammation, vitamin, and other nutrients.
+People on diet are recommended to eat many papaya types as it contains less sugar than other fruits.
+Not only that, papaya is also packed with antioxidants reducing inflammation, vitamins, and other nutrients.

 Check This Video To Make A Delicious Papaya Salad Yourself.